menghaohsu/Salary-analysis-using-scala/README.md

 ## Features
 - Allow user to input job title, and show all the wages level
 - Already parsing and cleansing unuseful data in dataset, so user can get only the helpful information
-- Use spark to applyt machine learning to estimate the wages for different job title
+- Using spark to apply machine learning to estimate the wages for different job title
 - Using play-framework for user to easily use this app